JeffHOPE

 Philly House

-Philly House (formerly Sunday Breakfast Rescue Mission), located at 13th and Vine, is the site of JeffHOPE's Tuesday evening clinic.
-Philly House is the third oldest shelter in the country, and receives no funding from the government - it runs solely on donations and revenue from two not-for-profit thrift stores.
+Philly House is the third oldest shelter in the country, and receives no funding from the government; it runs solely on donations and revenue from two not-for-profit thrift stores.
 This men's shelter houses 175 beds and additional overflow sleeping mats to serve as a code red/blue shelter so that no one is turned away during times of extreme temperatures.
 Residents can stay up to 30 days at no cost to them, with an additional 50 beds in the Overcomer program, through which residents can stay for up to one year, on the condition that they take classes and fulfill certain requirements with the goal of employment by the end of their stay.
-Additionally, the Mission provides a permanent supportive housing program for men aged 65 and older.
+Additionally, they provide a permanent supportive housing program for men aged 65 and older.